Skip to content

 • You have difficulty losing weight despite consistent effort with diet and exercise.

-• You experience brain fog, difficulty concentrating, or mental sluggishness.
+• You experience brain fog or difficulty concentrating.

 • You feel shaky, irritable, or anxious when meals are delayed.

-• Your weight loss has stalled despite no change in your routine.
+• Your weight loss has stalled despite no major change in your routine.

 • You have noticed skin changes such as darkened patches on the neck or underarms.